Sports in Evansville, Indiana: Thunder on the Ohio

 From 1938 to 1940 and 1979 to 2009, Evansville hosted Thunder on the Ohio, a hydroplane boat race in the H1 Unlimited season.
 The race was held on the Ohio River in downtown Evansville.
 The winner of Thunder on the Ohio received the Four Freedoms Trophy, which was named after the nearby Four Freedoms Monument which rests along the Ohio River.
 The race had frequently been broadcast on ESPN and the SPEED television network.

 Thunder on the Ohio had been an Unlimited hydroplane mainstay for 30 consecutive years.
 "Ideal Evansville" replaced Owensboro, Kentucky, on the unlimited calendar in 1979.
 Evansville was the world headquarters of Atlas Van Lines, Inc., which sponsored Bill Muncey's race team.
 Muncey played a major role in Evansville being awarded its first sanction.

 Prior to Thunder on the Ohio, the 725 Cubic Inch Class boats, the forerunners of the modern unlimiteds, raced at Evansville from 1938 through 1940.
 Dave Villwock had won more Evansville races than anyone else, including seven with Miss Budweiser.

 Evansville HydroFest

 Hydroplane racing returned to Evansville in 2017, with the introduction of the Evansville Hydrofest, an American Power Boat Association event.

-The Refrigerator Bowl
+Refrigerator Bowl

-From 1948 to 1956, Evanville hosted the annual college football Refrigerator Bowl.
+From 1948 to 1956, Evanville hosted an annual college football bowl game, the Refrigerator Bowl.
 Currently, Evansville is the only city in Indiana to have hosted a college football bowl game.

+The Women's Hospital Classic

+The Women's Hospital Classic is a tournament for professional female tennis players hosted in Evansville since 1999.
+The event is classified as an ITF W100 event and is played annually with $100,000 in prize money awarded to the singles and doubles players.
+Several top WTA players have played in the tournament in the past, such as Ashlyn Krueger, who won in 2022, Madison Keys, a 2010 semifinalist, and McCartney Kessler, a 2023 semifinalist.